 Section 7 - RESIDENCE STREET ADDRESS.
 Print only one number or character per box.
 Leave a blank box between the numbers and the street name where you would normally leave a space.
 If your address is too long, please abbreviate the street name.
 Enter your apartment number, P.O.
 Box number or any address addendum in the spaces provided to the right of the street address.
 Please abbreviate where possible.
 Important: The mailing address you provide on your application will be used to mail your examination results unless you indicate a change of address no later than 30 days before the Examination.
 If you move after this time, leave a forwarding address with your post office so the pertinent information can be forwarded to your new address.

 Section 8 - CITY/STATE.
-Print the name of the city in the boxes provided.
-Use the standard two-character abbreviation, such as, TX for Texas, to indicate the state.
+Print the name of the city in the boxes pro-Texas, to indicate the state.